 Biographer, Playwright, Actor, Novelist Blog: https://sarahardywrites.blogspot.com/

 The Unusual Life of Edna Walling - is the biography of Australia's well-loved landscape designer, gardener, columnist, conservationist and photographer whose designs and ideas were popular from the 1920s to 1960s - and remain so today.
 The book explores the life story of this extraordinary woman.
-Winner of the inaugural Peter Blazey Award for Life Writing (University of Melbourne).
-Published by Allen & Unwin 2005.
-Still in print.
-Order from your local bookshop or outlets on line such as:
+Sara's manuscript won the Peter Blazey Award for Life Writing (University of Melbourne).
+Published by Allen & Unwin in 2005, the book is readily available as a paperback or eBook.

 Dame Joan Hammond - Love and Music - celebrates the life of the Australian opera singer and golf champion who made her name in the UK during WW2.
-Allen & Unwin, 2008.
-The hardback is becoming a collector's item (!), though libraries have it, the eBook version can be found here: https://www.amazon.com.au/Dame-Joan-Hammond-Love-music-ebook/dp/B0051SIUS0
+Published by Allen & Unwin, 2008.
+The hardback edition is a rarity now but the Kindle and eBook version can be found here: https://www.amazon.com.au/Dame-Joan-Hammond-Love-music-ebook/dp/B0051SIUS0

 More Female Parts - three versatile monologues that explore the sixty-something woman in terms of gender inequalities, domestic violence, financial torments and rollicking self empowerment.
 It premiered with Darebin Speakeasy in 2014 and was reprised at the Fairfax Studio, Arts Centre Melbourne 2015 plus regional tour.
 Performed by Evelyn Krape, direction Lois Ellis.
 See promo: https://vimeo.com/92913858